jg925/ece3400_2019-team10/labs/lab3.md

 and a DE0_NANO FPGA board.
 We decided to use parallel communication to send data from the Arduino to the FPGA.
 Eventually, this data will allow us to draw important information on a computer display, such as wall locations and visited squares.
-Ryan and Jinny focused on meeting the requirements for Lab 3, whereas Joy and Daniel were working on the third milestone.
+For this lab, Ryan and Jinny focused on meeting the requirements for Lab 3, while Joy and Daniel worked on the third milestone.

 ## Materials
  * DE0-Nano Development Board